SimonTommerup/02456-deep-learning-rl/README.md

 ### Plotting reward data
 For all conducted experiments with a folder, you can plot and compare them using the ``load_and_plot_rewards.py`` to compare performances.
-Use an interactive python kernel for this!